xolmomin/drf_channel/README.md

 1. Clone the repository using the command `git clone https://github.com/yourusername/websocket-chat.git`
 2. Navigate to the project directory using the command `cd websocket-chat`
-3. Install the dependencies using the command `npm install`
+3. Install the dependencies using the command `pip install -r requirements.txt`
-4. Start the server using the command `npm start`
+4. Start the server using the command `python manage.py runserver`
-5. Open your web browser and go to `http://localhost:3000`
+5. Open your web browser and go to `http://localhost:8000`

 ## Usage